It’s one thing to revolutionize a single classroom. But ushering in large-scale change to a school or district requires a deep cultural shift.

 That’s why many education leaders choose to send an entire team to the ISTE Conference & Expo to gather ideas and collaborate on solutions.

-Some districts send representatives from each school in the district, while others send different grade-level teams each year – say a group of middle school administrators and teachers one year, elementary educators and leaders another year – so that the edtech learning is spread among all grade bands.
+Some districts send representatives from each school in the district, while others send different grade-level teams – say a group of middle school administrators and teachers one year, elementary educators and leaders another year – so the learning is spread among all grade bands.
 Some districts select by job title, sending a group of tech coaches, for example.

 Want to make ISTE19 a true catalyst for change in your school or district?
 Here are a few tips for collaborating with your team to get the most out of the conference.

-Know your goal.
+1. Know your goal.
 With a clear goal in mind, you can make sure each member of your team gets exactly what he or she needs out of the conference.
-Whether your objective is to embark on a major technology initiative, find new strategies to support your existing program or simply bring home as much learning as you can, you’ll get more out of the conference if you work as a team toward a common goal.
+Whether your objective is to embark on a major technology initiative, find new ways to support your existing program or get examples for addressing the ISTE Standards, you’ll get more out of the conference if you work as a team toward a common goal.